[Updated September 2021]

-The COMPASS Study is enrolling children two months and older.
-Children may participate with their parent or legal guardian present in order to give consent.
-There are no drugs given as part of this study.
+The COMPASS Study enrolled children two months and older.
+Children could participate with their parent or legal guardian present in order to give consent.
+There were no drugs given as part of this study.

-- Parental/Guardian Consent and the assent of the child if they are older than 17
+- Parental/Guardian Consent and the assent of the child if they were older than 17

-- Questionnaire – A guardian must fill out the study questionnaire if the child is nine years old or younger
+- Questionnaire – A guardian had to fill out the study questionnaire if the child was nine years old or younger

-- Nasal Swab – Nasal swabs are self-collected for older children.
-Study staff or parents will assist for younger children
+- Nasal Swab – Nasal swabs were self-collected for older children.
+Study staff or parents assisted for younger children

-- Blood draw – Children ages two months to two years old will receive a heel stick.
-Children older than two will receive a small intravenous (traditional) blood draw – approximately 6mL (~1 teaspoon) for children ages two to six and about 10mL (~2 teaspoons) for children older than six years old
+- Blood draw – Children ages two months to two years old received a heel stick.
+Children older than two received a small intravenous (traditional) blood draw – approximately 6mL (~1 teaspoon) for children ages two to six and about 10mL (~2 teaspoons) for children older than six years old

 While fewer children have been sick with COVID-19 compared to adults, children can: